Viarigi, the most fascinating “lookout” of the Low Monferrato.

-The plateau of the tower, a place of incomparable panoramic beauty, offers a view that is lost in an enchanting landscape, ranging from the surrounding hills, to the neighboring villages and to the entire alpine arc.
+Plateau of the tower, a place of incomparable panoramic beauty, offers a view that is lost in an enchanting landscape, ranging from the surrounding hills, to the neighboring villages and to the entire alpine arc.

-The territory has a rich vegetation of luxuriant coppice woods and vineyards, the main economy of the town, as well as orchards and hazel groves.
+Territory has a rich vegetation of luxuriant coppice woods and vineyards, the main economy of the town, as well as orchards and hazel groves.

 The most significant monuments are the aforementioned Torre dei Segnali, the parish church of Saint Agata, the Romanesque church of Saint Silverio, the Romanesque church of Saint Marziano.